 Installing Windows from a .ISO file using a 'WinHelper' flash drive (for E2B USB HDD)

-If your E2B USB drive is a Fixed-disk type of drive, then installing direcly from a Windows ISO file will not work unless you connect a second small WinHelper USB Flash drive (or convert the ISO file to a .imgPTN file).
+If your E2B USB drive is a Fixed-disk type of drive, then installing Windows directly from a Windows ISO file will not work unless you connect a second small WinHelper USB Flash drive (or convert the ISO file to a .imgPTN file).

 Installing Windows 7/8/10 from an E2B Hard Disk (instead of a Removable Flash drive).

-USB Flash drives can be of the 'Removable' type, but some can appear as the 'Fixed Disk' type.
+USB Flash drives can be of the 'Removable' type, but some can appear as the 'Fixed Disk' type (e.g. Corsair GTX).

 USB Hard drives are always of the 'Fixed Disk' type.